Timception/Drift/README.md

   - Do the same with the right half: Set to Master, press RESET to enter bootloader mode, drop in the right side firmware, unplug, set to slave (SLV).

-  - After these have been dont successfully - you could even snap the switches off with some pliers to prevent yourself from accidentally switching them up in the future.
+  - After these steps have been done successfully - you could even snap the switches off with some cutting pliers to prevent yourself from accidentally switching them on in the future.
 <br/>

 ---------------------------------------------------------------------------------